SimonGVV/SimonGVV/README.md

-# 👋 Hi, I'm Simon from Group Van Vooren
+# 👋 Hi, I'm Simon from **Group Van Vooren**
+**Department:** Terra Engineering & Consultancy nv
+**Role:** Software Developer

-I’m a passionate developer with expertise in **.NET**, **JavaScript**, **SQL** and more.

-I specialize in creating scalable, maintainable solutions for both frontend and backend development.
+I’m a passionate software developer with experience in **.NET, JavaScript, SQL**, and more.
+I focus on building **scalable, maintainable solutions** for both frontend and backend development, helping to deliver high-quality software for real-world engineering challenges.

 ## 💻 **Languages & Technologies**: